swagtop/bevy-flake/docs/details.md

 desktop platforms on their own computer, instead of having to resort to using Docker, GitHub actions, or the like.

-Its goal is to be as easy to use for beginners, as it is ergonomic to use for power users.
+Its goal is to be easy to use for beginners, while also being very ergonomic for power users.
 The flake provides a suite of packages useful for Bevy development, that all are configured from a single place.